dadrake3/facenet/README.md

 ## Setup

+**WARNING**
+Build script is still under development, use at your own risk!

+Requires:
+-   homebrew
+-   python3.6

 1) Follow ["LFA Validation"](https://github.com/davidsandberg/facenet/wiki/Validate-on-lfw) to get facenet running on your machine with a current frozen version of the model.
 Update the path to the model in face_id/face.py line 49.

 2) Follow ["Custom Facenet Classifier"](https://github.com/davidsandberg/facenet/wiki/Train-a-classifier-on-own-images) to train a classifier on your own images.
 For you will need to align you images using the first guide.
 I used a training set of ten images of myself from different angles in a folder labeled with my name, and several images from the LFA set in a different folder labeled unknown.
 Update the path to the classifier in /face_id/face.p line 50.